-Besides getting strange looks by people who may be watching, what will happen if you eat paper?
+Besides getting strange looks from people who may be watching, what happens when you eat paper?

 If you eat a little bit of paper by accident or on purpose, it will just pass through your body.
 However, in larger amounts, there is a risk of an upset stomach or even an intestinal blockage.